 Always coming in with the clutch, Zabar’s is Rosh Hashanah and Yom Kippur ready with their Apples and Honey Crate (as well as other baskets and gift boxes).
 If you’re looking for more than just the honey, rugelach, challah, and spreads you can also pick up main courses, “great beginnings” (gefilte fish, matzoh ball soup, chopped chicken liver), sides, salads, and baked goods.
 It’s all kosher.

 Where: 2245 Broadway

-This Jewish NYC Deli (and Canadian-style restaurant) will be serving delicious Rosh Hashanah dinner this week if you’re interested!
+This Jewish NYC Deli (and Canadian-style restaurant) will be serving delicious Rosh Hashanah dinner if you’re interested!
 Make a reservation for their Manhattan location as soon as possible if that’s the route you’re looking to go for the Holy Holidays, otherwise, you can also have your dinner at home catered by them — just fill out the form here.